Today’s recipe, my Wild Blueberry and Mango Protein Smoothie, is a great way to start off a new year of healthy eating.

 I see a lot of judgement and prejudice online in regards to protein powders, so let me share a little bit about the one I use so you can learn about why it’s a clean protein you can add to your smoothies.

 Most protein powders on the market are bad, and should be avoided.
 They are highly processed, contain GMO ingredients and lots of unnecessary ingredients.

-The brand I use is a ultra-clean, plant-based protein that is organic, raw, vegan, gluten-free, dairy-free, non-GMO and has whole, real superfood ingredients like these: lucuma fruit, sacha inchi, cranberry seed, ceylon cinnamon, ginger root, vanilla bean, heirloom red banana, Jerusalem artichoke, baobab fruit, Himalayan pink salt and it has a complete amino acid profile making it a perfect vegan protein source.
+The brand I use (Epic Plant-Based Protein) is a ultra-clean, plant-based protein that is organic, raw, vegan, gluten-free, dairy-free, non-GMO and has whole, real superfood ingredients like these: lucuma fruit, sacha inchi, cranberry seed, ceylon cinnamon, ginger root, vanilla bean, heirloom red banana, Jerusalem artichoke, baobab fruit, Himalayan pink salt and it has a complete amino acid profile making it a perfect vegan protein source.

 So don’t hesitate adding a high-quality organic plant-based protein powder to your smoothies to increase the nutritional profile, just make sure you avoid the highly processed mainstream versions.